yashprogrammer/LLMOps_series/TestPlan.md

 ---

 ### Acceptance Criteria
 - Exactly 5 unit tests pass locally and in CI.
+[DONE]
 - Integration tests for both `/upload` and `/chat` pass locally and in CI.
+[DONE]
 - CI workflow runs on push and pull_request events targeting `main` and executes the test suite successfully.
+[DONE]

+### Implementation Notes (Progress Log)
+- Added tests under `tests/` with fixtures in `tests/conftest.py` that stub `ModelLoader`, `ChatIngestor`, and `ConversationalRAG`, and provide temp dirs and session isolation.
+- Implemented 5 unit tests total by consolidating retrieval error-handling cases into one test function as allowed by the plan notes.
+Removed the trivial `document_ops` adapter test to keep the count at exactly five.
+- Implemented integration tests for `/upload` and `/chat` with deterministic stubs.
+- Adjusted `main.upload` signature to `File(None)` so we can return 400 on missing files.
+- Fixed logger export and typo: ensured `GLOBAL_LOGGER` is exposed and added `custom_logger.py` with backward-compatible import from `__init__.py`.
+- Added `pytest.ini` and GitHub Actions workflow `.github/workflows/ci.yml` with required env vars and `PYTHONPATH`.